cube2222/octosql/README.md

 CSV file seperated using commas.
 The first row should contain column names.
 ##### options:
 - path - path to file containing the data, required
+- columns - optional, defaults to true.
+If false then column names are col1, col2...
 ---
 #### PostgreSQL
 Single PostgreSQL database table.